City Budget 2024

 When can we expect tangible change to the remaining train crossings across Brunette, Braid, and other crossings?
 The noise of train horns aggravates both long term residents and all newcomers to the city, many of whom are looking to escape noise.
 Let alone the poor and likely deceived new residents of the numerous developments built and being built in the Sapperton area.

-SmokyBenito asked 8 months ago
+SmokyBenito asked about 1 year ago

 Hello and thanks for your question.
 The City is working towards a long-term goal of whistle cessation at all public rail crossings in New Westminster; however, this is an intricate and lengthy process involving multiple rail companies and various government agencies.
 Train whistling at public-grade crossings is a legal requirement for train operators under the Canadian Rail Operating Rules.